 Benefits and key features

-IS&T will repurpose or recycle computers and other electronic devices without the risk of data leaks or privacy breaches.
+IS&T will wipe, repurpose, or recycle MIT-owned computers and other electronic devices to mitigate the risk of data leaks or privacy breaches.
 MIT has an agreement with NCS-Global, an IT Asset Disposition services firm, to manage the disposal of IT products across the Institute, in collaboration with VPF Property.

 - To wipe the drive yourself, use a utility tool that overwrites every sector of the hard drive with binary 1s and 0s.
-Tools that meet government security standards overwrite each sector multiple times for added protection.
 For more information, see: Removing Data from Computers.

-- If you only have a few computers, hard drives or thumb drives, MIT Facilities will pick them up at no cost (items must weigh under 50 lbs).
-Facilities will NOT remove the data from the drives.
-The items are then prepared for pickup by third-party vendor, IRN, a recycling company, who must destroy the drives of computers they recycle.
-They guarantee to remove data according to MA data protection law standards.
-Contact firstname.lastname@example.org for more information.
+- If you only have a few computers or devices, MIT Facilities will pick them up at no cost (items must weigh under 50 lbs).
+However, they will NOT remove the data from the drives.
+Contact email@example.com for more information.
 Learn more about eWaste disposal at MIT.